omar-hanafy/dart_helper_utils/README.md

 - `decode`: Decodes the JSON string into a dynamic data structure.

 ### Parsing
-- `tryToNum`: Parses the string as a number or returns null if it is not a number.
-- `tryToDouble`: Parses the string as a double or returns null if it is not a number.
-- `tryToInt`: Parses the string as an integer or returns null if it is not a number.
-- `toNum`: Parses the string as a number.
+- `try/toNum`: Parses the string as a number.
-- `toDouble`: Parses the string as a double.
+- `try/toDouble`: Parses the string as a double.
-- `toInt`: Parses the string as an integer.
+- `try/toInt`: Parses the string as an integer.

 ## Collection Extension
 ### Iterable Extension